Bo-Lennart/memory_game/docs/README.md

 ## Game Over

-When the game is finnished the user is directed to the game over screen.
-Depending on if the user wins or loses the screen will either display a green box with 'You won' text or a red box with 'You lost' text.
+When the game is finished the user is directed to the game over screen.
+Depending on if the user wins or loses, the screen will either display a green box with 'You won' text or a red box with 'You lost' text.

 ![IMAGE ALT TEXT HERE](../docs/screenshots/game_over_screen.png)